Spectral Line Workshop

 plotfile='NGC660.ap1.png')

-As you can see, these solutions are clean and are smoothly varying so must be ok.
-If you traverse through the solutions, you'll see that the high amplitudes we saw earlier will be corrrected by this table.
+As you can see, these solutions are clean and vary smoothly, so they must be acceptable.
+If you traverse through the solutions, you'll see that the high amplitudes we observed earlier will be corrected by this table.

 applycal(vis='NGC660shift.ms',